cloudnative-pg/cloudnative-pg/docs/src/security.md

 - [Dockle](https://github.com/goodwithtech/dockle): for best practices in terms of the container build process

-- [Snyk](https://snyk.io/): Looks for any possible security issue on the container and report it using the GitHub interface for it.
+- [Snyk](https://snyk.io/): looks for security issues in the container, and reports findings using the GitHub interface.

 !!!
 Important
     All operand images are automatically rebuilt once a day by our pipelines in case